OliverHennhoefer/arcpy-supercluster/README.md

 # ArcPy "Supercluster" algorithm for ArcGIS
 An Implementation of the simple and fast spatial clustering algorithm *'supercluster'* (e.g. used by *Mapbox*) for ArcGIS that efficiently  clusters huge datasets of points.
+Primarily suitable for creating maps of smaller scales.

 &#x1F4D7; Trial project.
 Primarily implemented to get familiar with the python syntax and the ArcPy interface for ArcGIS.